miurahr/lua-nginx-osm/README.md

 Status
 ======

+Current version is 0.20, 1, June, 2013.
-This library is considered experimental status.
+This library is considered active development status.

 Description
 ===========